mofe-stack/PeerConf/README.md

 - `REPLACEMENT_SEATS`: how many replacements can run at once. one starts every time a trace departs, and once there are none left to replace it keeps launching more traces until this many replacements are running.
 - `BAR_KEEP_TOP`: how strict the cutoff is.
-10 keeps only the most confident tenth of finished attempts the traces worst moments which is what we call peerconf-low.
-90 keeps the most confident 90% of the traces worst moments which we call peerconf-high
+10 keeps only the most confident 10% of the traces' worst moments which we call peerconf-low.
+90 keeps the most confident 90% of the traces' worst moments which we call peerconf-high
 - `WINDOW`: how many recent tokens the confidence score averages over.
 2048 on aime25 and hmmt25, 256 on math500 because its traces are much shorter
 - `PROBE_EVERY`: how many tokens between completion probes.
 4096 on aime25 and hmmt25,